bmaunde/guidelines/Magento/magento-cloud-setup.md

 ## Development Strategy
-The magento development works with a linux or unix environment
+The magento development works with a linux or unix environment.
+That means you need to have a full-fledged unix/linux environment or a virtual machine setup on your windows system.

+You are probably using a windows based

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5MzQ0NjA3XX0=
+eyJoaXN0b3J5IjpbMTQ0MjEzNzUwNl19
 -->